 Country Music Hall of Fame and Museum volunteers generously donate their valuable skills and time in support of the Museum’s mission and are essential to our success.
 From greeting visitors from around the world, to assisting with music and art programs, to leading school tours through our educational exhibitions, there are numerous ways volunteers can celebrate, inspire, and share the unique history of country music.
 Come play a part!

 - Possess excellent communication skills, a friendly demeanor, and a professional work ethic

-- Commit to two, two-hour shifts per month for a minimum of one year
+- Commit to 12 volunteer shifts for a minimum of one year

 - Complete an interview and background check

 - Attend an orientation training session

 - Attend additional training courses as required for your position

 - Free admission to the museum

 - Invitations to special recognition and social events

 - Discounts in the museum stores and restaurants